IagoLast/iagolast.github.io/projects.md

   alt="Captura de pantalla de Reveal">
 </amp-img>

 Site planning using advanced location intelligence.
-Reveal was built using our in house libraries like Airship CARTO-VL and Vue.js.
+Reveal was built using our in house libraries like Airship CARTO-VL and Vue.js To demonstrate the power of our tools.

 More info <a href="https://carto.com/solutions/reveal/" target="_blank">CARTO - Reveal</a>